-The Polish Heritage Center at Panna Maria (PHCPM) Foundation was established to recognize and celebrate the Polish immigration to South Texas, beginning with the first permanent Polish settlement in the United States at Panna Maria, Texas in 1854.
+The Polish Heritage Center at Panna Maria (PHCPM) Foundation was established to recognize and celebrate the Polish immigration to Texas, beginning with the first permanent Polish settlement in the United States at Panna Maria, Texas in 1854.

 The first families came to Texas from the culturally distinct southwest area of present day Poland called Silesia.
 They came to escape Prussian oppression and establish a new life at the invitation of a young Polish missionary priest, Father Leopold Moczygemba, who was ministering to the German-speaking Catholics in Texas.

 The immigrants arrived at their yet unnamed future settlement on Christmas Eve, 1854 where Father Moczygemba celebrated their first Mass in Texas, at midnight, under a large oak tree.
 They named the settlement Panna Maria (Virgin Mary in Polish) and established the Immaculate Conception Church, the first Polish parish in the United States.
 In the following years, immigrants from the Polish region of Silesia settled in other areas of Texas where they established parishes in Cestohowa, Kosciusko, Bandera, St. Hedwig, Falls City, Yorktown, San Antonio, Meyersville, Las Gallinas, White Deer, and McCook.

 Bishop John W. Yanta, a descendant of those first settlers and the first Bishop to be descended from the 1854 Polish immigration to Texas, established the Heritage Center Foundation on August 24, 2011.
 His dream is to build a Polish heritage center that would record the history of the trials and triumphs experienced by his ancestors beginning in the 1850s and extending to the present.
 The Center was blessed in October 2014.